 Chatbot Mya in action.

-Preselection technology has come a long way.
+Preselection technology enables organizations to hire selectively – and to bring people on board who add value.
+As such, selective hiring is a Human Resource best practice that can increase a company’s profit.
+Pre-employment assessment software has come a long way.
 No more need to manually go through dozens – sometimes even thousands – of CVs to make an initial selection; there are various solutions out there that can do the heavy lifting for you.
 Think of an AI-powered multi-assessment platform for instance.

 Let me explain.